thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-redshift-modify.md

 ---
-title: [Modify a connection]
+title: [Modify a Redshift connection]
 last_updated: 11/12/2019
 summary: Learn how to modify a connection and its tables after creating a new Embrace database connection.
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-You can modify an Embrace database connection in the following ways:
+You can modify an Embrace Redshift connection in the following ways:
 - Edit a connection: to add or remove tables and columns
 - Remap a connection: to map a table or column to a different table or column
 - Delete a table
 - Delete a connection

-## Editing a connection
+## Editing a Redshift connection

 You can edit a connection to add tables and columns.

-To edit a connection:
+To edit a Redshift connection:

 1. Click **Data** in the top navigation bar.